cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-execute-workflow.md

 Similarly to the `install` workflow, you can track the progress of the uninstall process in the CLI or the web UI using the events that are displayed in both.
 Once the workflow is completed, you can verify that the resources were indeed destroyed.

+# What's Next

+Now that the uninstallation process is complete, you can [delete the deployment](getting-started-delete-deployment.html).